pinkstack/oracle-peak/README.md

     With specific focus on key data points like `BSSID`s, `ESSID`s, `MAC`'s, Authentication algorithms, manufacturer information and time related activity.

-2. Build a **real-time** and low latency resilient pipelining for processing.
+2. Build a **real-time** and low latency resilient data pipelining.
 3. Clean, transform and [**visualize**](https://github.com/pinkstack/oracle-peak-ui) the data in respectful and anonymized way.

 ## Collection